haugstrup/TournamentUtils/README.md

-# Group builder for match-play tournaments
+# Tournament Utilities
-This is very much a work in progress.
-I made this for pinball match-play pinball tournaments.
+This is a handful of utility classes for handling group generation, seeding etc. for pinball match-play tournaments

+## DanishHeadToHeadPairing
+Input an array of seeded players and it'll pair them up according to the Danish system.
+Seed #1 will play Seed #2, Seed #3 will play seed #4 and so on.
+Returns an associative array with `groups` and `byes`.
+The bye will always go to the last seed.
+Example in `example/DanishHeadToHeadPaiting`.

+## GroupPairing
 Input an array of seeded players and it'll generate 4 player groups based on your seeds and a predefined map of increasingly smaller tiers (so players will be playing opponents at roughly their own level).
+Just like Pinburgh.

 # Visual explanation
 * Check out this repository